BLOG > mRNA & LNP > White paper: Ionizable lipids for mRNA-LNP and siRNA-LNP

 Introduction

-The emergence of mRNA-based therapeutics has created an urgent need for efficient delivery systems capable of protecting nucleic acids from degradation while ensuring cellular uptake and endosomal escape¹.
-Lipid Nano Particles have proven to be the most successful delivery platform, as evidenced by their use in COVID-19 vaccines².
+The emergence of mRNA-based therapeutics has created an urgent need for efficient delivery systems capable of protecting nucleic acids from degradation while ensuring cellular uptake and endosomal escape.
+Lipid Nanoparticles have proven to be the most successful delivery platform, as evidenced by their use in COVID-19 vaccines.
 However, achieving cell-type specific delivery and optimal biodistribution remains challenging.

 OZ Biosciences has developed a series of LNP formulations that demonstrate differential transfection efficiency across cell types in culture and tissues in living organisms.
 This white paper presents comparative data on how various ionizable lipid compositions affect mRNA delivery both in vitro and in vivo settings, with special focus on intravenous injection as a route of injection for targeting various organs.